 The accounting period that a business entity chooses for its business becomes part of its bookkeeping system and is used to open and close the financial books.
 The accounting period affects all aspects of the company’s finances, including taxes and analysis of your financial history.

 In most of the countries, the accounting period is the financial year which starts from 1st April and ends on 31st March of every year.
-In some countries like Middle East (UAE, Saudi, Bahrain etc) the calendar year is used as accounting period i.e. 1st January to 31st December.
+In some countries like the Middle East (UAE, Saudi, Bahrain etc) the calendar year is used as an accounting period i.e. 1st January to 31st December.